mauricio-gamboa/activities-search-app/README.md

 * The app should be styled with proper UX and UI in mind
 * Use HTML, CSS and JavaScript
 * Use the tools, libraries or frameworks you think are appropriate.
 Please don't use code generators
-* Include brief documentation why you added certain product features and an explanation of your technology choice

 ### Not to worry: